Weeder Features - Compare and Review Weeding Tools... Page 2

 Keyless chucks are handy and can save you a few moments when changing drill bits.
 Some experts assert, however, that keyed chucks give you a stronger hold on your bit than the standard keyless variety.
 Some hammer drills use a unique keyless SDS chuck for compatible SDS shanks.
 This is a special design that produces great holding power and support for hammer / percussion and impact drills.
 Weed augers and drill weeders do not generally come with an SDS shank, however.
 The Turbo Weed Twister is one of the few weed augers and drills designed with a 3/8 inch hex shank which gives strong torque support when fitted with a 1/2 inch keyed or standard keyless chuck.

-Drill Examples: You can see a good selection of suitable cordless drills at Amazon.com.
+Drill Examples: You can see a good selection of suitable cordless drills at Ergonica Superstore with some Amazon.com comparisons.
 High powered cordless drills with the features outlined above are always useful, not only in your garden, but for all your other drilling, driving screws and do-it-yourself jobs around the house.
 Expect to pay $100 to $300 or more for a high-power, high-quality cordless drill.
-For an all-day session of extracting weeds, such as in organic farming or public park maintenance, consider upgrading to a gas powered drill, such as the Tanaka Gas Powered Drill.
-The 36-inch Ergonica Turbo Weed Twister will make a great match with the Tanaka drill or any professional drill with a 1/2 inch or larger chuck.
+The 36-inch or 42-inch Ergonica Turbo Weed Twister will make a great match with any professional drill with a 1/2 inch or larger chuck.
 For example, several positive tests shown on video have been made with the a Makita 3-speed hammer drill, Makita model BHP451.
 Compare prices for several 1/2 inch cordless drills at Amazon.com.
 See the Weeder Features Chart below for a convenient comparison of these weed twisters and other types of weed pullers across selected features.

 To twist or not to twist, that is the twister?